 3. Add the tiny details by stitching.
 This is likely to take quite a long time.
 If you go wrong just unpick your stitches carefully and do it again.
 Don’t hurry.

 4. Add your name.
 If you find this tricky you might want to write this on lightly in pencil/chalk first then stitch over it using a back stitch.

 5. Take a photo of your finished work to keep and let everyone see what you have done.
-Hand your finished square in at The Barn (opposite John Smiths old entrance, Tadcaster), when restrictions are lifted, to be all sewn together to create a display.
+Hand your finished square in at The Barn (opposite John Smiths old entrance, Tadcaster), before Christmas 2020, to be all sewn together to create a display.